justjake/quickjs-emscripten/doc/classes/quickjsvm.md

 **Returns:** *[VmCallResult](../globals.md#vmcallresult)‹[QuickJSHandle](../globals.md#quickjshandle)›*

-The last statement's vlaue.
+The last statement's value.
 If the code threw, result `error` be a handle to the exception.

 ___